 In today’s business arena, traditional Business Intelligence (BI) approaches are struggling to keep up the pace of ever changing data.
+Read this article on the pros and cons of Guided Analytics v.
+Self-Service Analytics.

 Traditional BI capability was in the hands of just a few specialists and data was only accessible to a few decision-making managers.
 This approach was reflective of the traditional top down business hierarchy where only a few Senior Managers made the decisions.